ishwar2303/prismcode-internship-project/README.md

 ### Public Access
 - Exam key : Reveal exam key publicly or share it via social network

-- Evaluation : Reveal score in a generalized report immediately after exam submition or conceal it for revealing only score.
+- Evaluation : Reveal score in a generalized report immediately after exam submission or conceal it for revealing only score.

 ### Leaderboard
 Attempts view order by score and timestamp.

 ### Feedback
 Candidate's response

+## Candidate
+- Candidates simply login via Name and E-mail
+- Select Exam
+- Provide Key

+- Related Instructions will appear
+- Start Quiz

+### Basic Proctoring
+- Switching from exam window such as opening new tab or window is prohibited
+- Indulging in such activity will lead to automatic submission of exam